 Yes.
 People who are pregnant or breastfeeding may choose to get the vaccine if they are part of a recommended group (e.g. health care workers).
 Pregnant and breastfeeding persons can consult with their health care provider before being vaccinated but aren’t required to.
 People who are trying to get pregnant do not need to avoid pregnancy after getting an mRNA COVID-19 vaccine.

 I have a weakened immune system.
 Can I get vaccinated?

 People who take drugs to suppress their immune systems can be vaccinated so long as they do not have another condition for which vaccination is not advised.
 A conversation with a healthcare provider may be useful in answering patient-specific questions.

 Can my child get the vaccine?

 COVID-19 vaccines have not yet been approved for use in people younger than 16 years old.
-Both the Moderna and Pfizer vaccines are currently being tested in children as young as 12 years old.
+Both the Moderna and Pfizer vaccines are currently being tested in younger children with the goal of making vaccines available to this population in the near future.
+The vaccine could be available for teens ages 12 and older around Summer 2021.
+Pfizer and Moderna are currently testing their vaccines in children ages 6 months and older.
 You can still protect your child from COVID-19 by making sure the adults around them get a COVID-19 vaccine when they are able, and by continuing to follow public health measures like mask-wearing, hand-washing and physical distancing.

 I've already had COVID-19.
 Should I get vaccinated?